yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

-We want a bar chart, with the height of each bar as the respective value in the dataset. (i.e. The first bar has a height of 40 pixels, etc.) In the following the block of code, copy and paste the SVG elements highlighted in the block below into your code.
+We want a bar chart, with the height of each bar as the respective value in the dataset. (i.e. The first bar has a height of 40 pixels, etc.) In the following block of code, copy and paste the SVG elements highlighted in the block below into your code.

 ```html